The metric / visualization pirate 'rules'

 All our metrics are to learn about how we, as a hospital, are doing.
 We are not interested in performance indicators for individuals.

 This also means that individual numbers are not that interesting for us, we focus merely on the trends.
-For example; if our goal is to try to increase number of patient served per day, we will just take a step back, squint our eyes and see if the trends is pointing upwards or not.
+For example; if our goal is to try to increase number of patient served per day, we will just take a step back, squint our eyes and see if the trends are pointing upwards or not.
 If we can’t see that we call it “flat” and need to continue to work towards the target.

 An easy way to do that is to take away the outliers.
 In the diagram below there’s a few dips.
 Those are Sundays.
-Very few people goes to hospital on Sundays in Indonesia (and the rest of the world?).
+Very few people go to hospital on Sundays in Indonesia (and the rest of the world?).
 We have called those “Out of reach”, and simply don’t care about it when we analyze the trend.

 Oooor… this might be a ripe opportunity for improvement.
 If we could become “that hospital that has excellent care on Sundays”… but now we’re leaving visualization country and entering management / marketing territory.
 I’ll leave that up to them.